Devolutions/PAM-Providers/Providers/Azure Key Vault/ReadMe.md

-2 Modules are required.
-They must be installed on the powershell of the machine hosting the devolution server.
+These Modules are required.
+Must be installed on the PowerShell of the machine hosting the Devolutions Server.

- - **Az.Accounts** 2.10.3 or higher
+-   **Az.Accounts**  2.10.3 or higher - `Install-Module -Name Az.Accounts`
- - **Az.KeyVault** 4.9.0 or higher
+-   **Az.KeyVault**  4.9.0 or higher - `Install-Module -Name Az.KeyVault`

 You must use an Application ID to connect to your Azure Key Vault.
-On your target Key Vault, you will to give you application the following right.

-Secret Permission
+You have to add the following rights to your application Secret Permission
 -   Get
 -   List
 -   Set